 If your sensitivity persists, it’s always recommended to schedule an appointment with your dentist.
 After an exam, your dentist may recommend a course of action to manage your sensitivity or catch an issue that requires more extensive dental procedures such as root canals, crowns, or extractions.

-While we like to be a source of information for anyone researching on the internet, East Valley Dental Practice has its actual home in Mesa, Arizona.
+While we like to be a source of information for anyone researching on the internet, East Valley Dental Professionals has its actual home in Mesa, Arizona.
 Established in the 1980s, we take great pride in having local clients who receive the best dental care and the best service.